Fan-Mo-ZJU/DataSIR/README.md

 - Inserting Chinese characters
 - Inserting English letters/numbers

-You can refer to the paper **"DataSIR:A Benchmark Dataset for Sensitive Information Recognition"** accepted by **NeurIPS 2025** for more details.
+You can refer to the paper **"DataSIR: A Benchmark Dataset for Sensitive Information Recognition"** accepted by **NeurIPS 2025** for more details.

 ## Dependencies and Model Configurations